najirh/najirh/README.md

 # 💫 About Me:
-I'm a passionate Data Analyst with over 4 years of experience in data analysis, operational optimization, and customer experience improvement.
-As the founder of **Zero Analyst**, I have mentored **1,000+ aspiring data professionals**, helping them transform their careers from non-data roles into the dynamic field of data analytics.
+I'm a passionate Data Analyst with over 5 years of experience in data analysis, operational optimization, and customer experience improvement.
+As the founder of **Zero Analyst**, I have mentored **2,000+ aspiring data professionals**, helping them transform their careers from non-data roles into the dynamic field of data analytics.

-In addition to personalized mentorship, I have trained **2,000+ professionals** through live workshops, focusing on SQL and essential data skills to enhance their technical abilities and career prospects.
+In addition to personalized mentorship, I created a Discord bot called **SQL Mentor**, featuring **400+ real-time SQL interview questions** that allow users to practice SQL by topic, company, or difficulty level.
+I have also trained **2,000+ professionals** through live workshops, focusing on SQL and essential data skills to enhance their technical abilities and career prospects.

 With extensive experience in tools such as **AWS**, **Linux**, **Python**, **PostgreSQL**, **Tableau**, **Power BI**, and **Excel**, I have successfully led multiple end-to-end data analytics projects.
 My journey includes working as a Senior Analyst at **Dell Technologies**, where I leveraged data to drive strategic decisions, enhance customer experiences, and streamline operational workflows.

 Currently, I focus on empowering individuals through mentorship and helping them navigate their path to becoming successful data analysts.